surroundaustralia/idn-ds/len-and-sandra-notes.md

 ## Exemplars and Case studies

+### List prepared by Len for Vanessa 2021-10-25

+Below is a very rough summary prepared for Vanessa of the datasets which have been identified so far, including databases maintained by others to which we would want to link.

+Sam has identified others at ANU but I don't have details.

+### Data about people
+#### The Koori Health Research Database (KHRD) and the Sandra Smith Archive at Museum Victoria.
+For KHRD, Sandra Silcot has identified the steps required to make this fully maintainable and sustainable.
+Access to the Sandra Smith archive is still to be negotiated with the Museum.
+#### Diane Barwick Archive at State Library of Victoria:
+needs to be integrated with KHRD.
+Negotiation required with State Library.
+#### The Victorian Perinatal database.
+I only know the general situation.
+Jane Freemantle is across it.
+Negotiation needed with VicHealth.
+#### WA linked data.
+This was nominated by Sandra Eades.
+Investigation, documentation and negotiation needed.
+#### ATSIDA, the Aboriginal and Torres Strait Islander Data Archive at the Australian Data Archive and ANU Archives.
+This was specifically mentioned in the NCRIS Roadmap as an existing strength to be built on.
+It needs staff at the Data Archive to fully curate and digitise these collections and make them web-accessible.
+It includes
+#### Historical Colonial, State and Commonwealth censuses
+#### The inter-war Aboriginal censuses
+#### The Northern Territory Aboriginal Population Record (APR)
+#### Historical population data
+#### The Fred Hollows Archive (National Trachoma and Eye Health Program)
+This comprises records of about 70,000 Indigenous and 30,000 non-Indigenous people surveyed in the 1970s and 1980s.
+Some paper records are held at AIATSIS.
+Microfilms of others are at UNSW Archives.
+There have been preliminary discussions with AIATSIS, the National Library and former members of the Hollows team about a program to digitise the records.
+IDN staff/resources would be needed.
+#### Tasmanian Aboriginal genealogies:
+these are extensive paper records which Ian Anderson has proposed incorporating in a database.
+Negotiation is still needed.
+#### Aboriginal Deaths and Injuries in Custody.
+UTS has taken over this data, but needs help to turn it into an ongoing public database
+#### People Australia.
+Existing database at the National Library.
+#### Australian Dictionary of Biography.
+Existing database at ANU.
+#### National, State/Territory and University Archives.
+Need to review and link to Catalogues
+#### War Memorial.
+Ditto
+#### National and State/Territory and University Museums.
+Ditto
+#### Population, health and social data
+including censuses and surveys.
+#### Public finance and the Indigenous economy.
+Economic data was identified as a missing component in the Closing the Gap refresh.
+Databases include
+##### GDP and Genuine Progress Indicator (Torrens University).
+An earlier application with Marcia for AIATSIS funding was never considered.
+##### Expenditure on Indigenous advancement.
+Yothu Yindi Foundation has done extensive work on where the money goes in the NT.
+Needs to be a national database.
+### Data about place.
+#### An Indigenous geography and gazetteer, including a Loc-I framework for tribal, language and community data.
+Requires developmental work in collaboration with Universities, ABS, AIHW, Geoscience Australia, AURIN etc etc.
+#### the ATNS Negotiated Settlements Database.
+Needs to be made fully maintainable, sustainable and web-accessible?
+#### Native Title databases at NNTT.
+Marcia will need to negotiate this.
+#### AIATSIS Placenames Thesaurus.
+Need Craig to agree to its use
+#### AIATSIS Subject Thesaurus.
+Ditto
+#### Compound Gazetteer of Australia at Geoscience Australia
+#### Tindale/Horton map.
+Strong demand but controversial.
+#### Dual placenames.
+Need to work with GA and Commonwealth-State placenames committee.
+#### Austlang database.
+Need to have access to boundaries.

 ### ATSIDA

 As an exisiting node of ADA... what is it's status?
 NSW Library/Jumbunna plans for this?
 Partners?
 ADA role?